HealthShare NSW Executive Team

 Prior to this he was the Executive Director for the National Health Workforce Secretariat, which was the forerunner to Health Workforce Australia, providing advice to Australian Health Ministers and the Australian Health Ministers Advisory Council on national health workforce policy and planning.

-Jennifer Van Cleef Director, Patient Support Services
+Jennifer Van Cleef Executive Director, Clinical Support Services and State Controller, Emergency Management

 Jennifer began her extensive career in NSW Health as a Nurse in the Hunter area.
 In 1996, she began working with NSW Ambulance progressing from Paramedic to Deputy Director of the Sydney Control Centre.